open-ephys/liboni/api/liboni/drivers/xillybus/README.md

-# `onidriver_xillybus` Hardware Translation Driver
+# `Xillybus` ONI Translation Layer

 [Xillybus](http://xillybus.com/) is a company that provides closed-source (but monetarily-free for academic use) FPGA IP cores as well as free and open-source device drivers that abstract PCIe communication to the level of system IO calls.
 For this reason, Xillybus IP Cores and drivers can be used as a high performance PCIe-based backend.
-A custom, completely open-source solution is in the works, but it is currently not available. `onidriver_xillybus` is designed to use Xillybus to implement the [ONI](https://github.com/jonnew/ONI) Host Communication Insterconnect using the Hardware Translation Driver specification.
-This driver translates Xillybus specific interfaction to higher-level API calls by implementing all the functions in `onidriver.h`.
+This ONI translation layer converts Xillybus's raw API into ONI-compatible API by implementing all the functions in `onidriver.h`.
+Xillybus has been replaced by an open source alternative, RIFFA, and is no longer used by ONIX hardware.

 The following steps show how to generate IP cores and obtain device drivers that will function with `onidriver_xillybus` Both Windows and Linux hosts are supported.

 ## Building the library